Policies and Procedures

 Student Services process hundreds of course substitution requests every year for study abroad, summer, and non-BC courses.
 In order to systematize and streamline this process and cut down on last-minute requests, please follow these guidelines:

-1. The decision to approve/not approve a study abroad, summer, and non-BC course as satisfying a Core requirement remains at the discretion of the relevant BC department.
+- The decision to approve/not approve a study abroad, summer, and non-BC course as satisfying a Core requirement remains at the discretion of the relevant BC department.
 Students seeking substitution credit for Core courses should contact the Core representative or DUS in the department that most closely resembles that course (i.e., a Politics class from Spain should be referred to the BC Poli Sci Dept).
 For Cultural Diversity substitution requests, see #3 below.
 A list of all departmental Core representatives/DUS can be found here.
 For summer classes only: if Core substitution credit is granted, the student must then contact the appropriate class dean in their school for approval as a summer class.

-2. All students must submit Core substitution requests to the appropriate Core representative according to the following deadlines:
+- All students must submit Core substitution requests to the appropriate Core representative according to the following deadlines:

-September 29 – for students who took summer courses or who studied abroad the previous spring semester or full academic year
+- October 2 – for students who took summer courses or who studied abroad the previous spring semester or full academic year

-March 1 – for students who studied abroad the previous fall semester
+- March 1 – for students who studied abroad the previous fall semester

-3. Students seeking Cultural Diversity substitution requests should apply via the on-line Cultural Diversity Substitution Request Form on the university Core website.
+- Students seeking Cultural Diversity substitution requests should apply via the on-line Cultural Diversity Substitution Request Form on the university Core website.

-1. Four times a year, faculty can submit applications for courses to receive Core credit via the on-line Faculty Core Course Approval Application on the university Core website.
+- Four times a year, faculty can submit applications for courses to receive Core credit via the on-line Faculty Core Course Approval Application on the university Core website.

-September 29 – for courses to be taught (1) in the spring semester (thus in time for spring registration in November) or (2) the following academic year
+- October 2 – for courses to be taught (1) in the spring semester (thus in time for spring registration in November) or (2) the following academic year

-December 1 – for courses to be taught the following academic year
+- December 1 – for courses to be taught the following academic year

-February 15 – for courses to be taught (1) in the fall semester (thus in time for fall registration in April) or (2) the following spring semester
+- February 15 – for courses to be taught (1) in the fall semester (thus in time for fall registration in April) or (2) the following spring semester

-March 30 – for courses to be taught the following spring semester
+- March 30 – for courses to be taught the following spring semester

-2. The UCRC will evaluate the proposals in a timely manner, normally within 10 business days.
+- The UCRC will evaluate the proposals in a timely manner, normally within 10 business days.

-(b) If the proposal is approved for Core credit for an existing course, then the Office of the Associate Dean for the Core and Kathy Winarski will make the necessary changes.
+(a) The outcome of the review process will be communicated to the chair, applicant faculty member, and department administrator.(b) If the proposal is approved for Core credit for an existing course, then the Office of the Associate Dean for the Core and Kathy Winarski will make the necessary changes.